Pelvic Rehabilitation Practitioner Certification

 Test Center Administrators are required to report any irregular behavior by an applicant during the examination.
 Evidence of unethical behavior, cheating or subversion of the exam will result in the applicant being deemed inelligible for certification and his/her fees will not be refunded.

 Passing applicants may begin using the credential designation after their name on business cards, email signatures, and professional correspondence.
-Passing applicants will also receive an official certificate identifying them as a Certified Pelvic Therapist Practitioner.
+Passing applicants will also receive an official certificate identifying them as a Certified Pelvic Rehabilitation Practitioner.

 Applicants raw exam scores are not reported on the score reports to prevent misuse of the scores.